Resource-Constrained Shortest Path with Polytopic Reset Sets: Methodology

-The process repeats until the highest level \(Q\) is reached.
-The size of the uniform step can be decreased to obtain larger pool of candidate points, but this would increase the computation complexity in the graph-visibility algorithm.
-An illustration of the wavefront propagation point generator is illustrated in Fig.~\ref{fig:WavePorpagation}, and Table~\ref{tb:wavepropagation} shows a pseudocode for the the sphere propagation point generator.

 An edge \(E\) is a nonnegative weight that represents the distance between two nodes.
 As such, we define the weights of all edges as \(w(u,v) = \|u-v\|\) for any nodes \(u,v \in V\).
-An edge \(E\) exists if \(\|u - v\| \leq Q\), otherwise the value of the edge is set to \(w(u,v) = \infty\) .
+An edge \(E\) exists if \(\|u - v\| \leq Q\), otherwise the value of the edge is set to \(w(u,v) = \infty\).
 However, if \(u, v \in \mathcal{P}_i\), i.e., cross polygon interior segments, the edge has unconstrained value.
 The shortest resource-constrained graph problem for \(\mathcal{G}\) is formulated as

-To solve (\ref{eq:ShortestGraph}), we utilize Dijkstra’s algorithm \citep{Candra:2020}, and the algorithm for obtaining the shortest graph is detailed as follows: \begin{itemize} \item \textit{Step 1} (Candidate Point Generation) Select candidate points \(x_S\), \(x_E\), vertices of \(\mathcal{P}_i\), and the points generated from the wavefront propagation strategy that serves as the nodes of \(\mathcal{G}\). \item \textit{Step 2} (Graph Construction) Compute the weights \(w\) by calculating all pairwise distances between the nodes while doing feasibility checks. \item \textit{Step 3} (Shortest Path) Run Dijkstra's algorithm from the source \(x_S\) to the terminal \(x_E\) using the obtained graph. \item \textit{Step 4} (Path Reconstruction) Recover the sequence of nodes with the minimum values and construct geometric path.
-This reconstructed path is the solution to the shortest graph. \end{itemize}
+To solve (\ref{eq:ShortestGraph}), we utilize Dijkstra’s algorithm \citep{Candra:2020}, and the algorithm for obtaining the shortest graph is detailed as follows: \begin{description} \item[\textit{Step 1}] (Candidate Point Generation) Select candidate points \(x_S\), \(x_E\), vertices of \(\mathcal{P}_i\), and the points generated from the wavefront propagation strategy that serves as the nodes of \(\mathcal{G}\). \item[\textit{Step 2}] (Graph Construction) Compute the weights \(w\) by calculating all pairwise distances between the nodes while performing feasibility checks. \item[\textit{Step 3}] (Shortest Path) Run Dijkstra's algorithm from the source \(x_S\) to the terminal \(x_E\) using the obtained graph. \item[\textit{Step 4}] (Path Reconstruction) Recover the sequence of nodes with the minimum values and construct a geometric path.
+This reconstructed path is the solution to the shortest graph. \end{description}

+The step size \(\delta\) controls the granularity of the candidate node set \(V\) and, in turn, the near-optimality of the path length \(L(f)\) and the recovered sequence \(\sigma\).
+Assuming the existence of \(\mathcal{R}\), as identified in Corollary~3, the algorithm returns a feasible path on \(\mathcal{G}\) and a sequence \(\sigma\) using \(x_S\), \(x_E\) and the vertices of the polytopes as seed points.
+However, the discretized path length \(L(\mathcal{G})\) can exceed the true optimum \(L^*(f)\) as the nodes might not be placed near the optimal entry/exit points.
+By increasing \(\delta\), the candidate node set \(V\) covers more points in \(\mathcal{E}_{i,j}\), but this increases the computational complexity of the graph algorithm.